Sigma Corporation: Film Cameras

+Digital Cameras

+Sigma DP

-Sigma also produces the DP series of high-end compact digital cameras.
-The Foveon APS-C sized sensors are similar to those used in the DSLR line.
-The current line makes use of the Quattro sensor, a variant of the Foveon design that has a higher resolution top layer and lower resolution lower layers combined into a final image that is claimed to be equivalent to a 39 megapixel color filter array image.
-The four compact cameras are differentiated by their fixed prime lens, with the ultra wide DP0, the wide DP1, the normal DP2 and the telephoto DP3.
+Sigma also produced the DP series of high-end compact digital cameras.
+The Foveon APS-C sized sensors were similar to those used in the DSLR line.
+The most-recent line made use of the Quattro sensor, a variant of the Foveon design that had higher resolution top layers and lower resolution lower layers combined into a final image, claimed to be equivalent to a 39 megapixel color filter array image.
+The four compact cameras were differentiated by their fixed prime lens, with the ultra wide DP0, the wide DP1, the normal DP2 and the telephoto DP3.

+Sigma SD Quattro & SD Quattro H

-In February 2016, Sigma announced two new mirrorless cameras—the SD Quattro and SD Quattro H. Both cameras use the full-depth Sigma SA mount, allowing the use of existing SA-mount lenses, and also use Foveon Quattro sensors.
-The SD Quattro uses an APS-C sensor with 19.6 MP in the top layer, while the SD Quattro H uses an APS-H (1.35x crop) sensor with 25.5 MP in the top layer.
-The company claims that the Foveon Quattro technology produces a level of detail equivalent to that of a Bayer sensor with twice the pixel count.
+In February 2016, Sigma announced two new mirrorless cameras—the SD Quattro and SD Quattro H. Both cameras used the full-depth Sigma SA mount, allowing the use of existing SA-mount lenses, and also used Foveon Quattro sensors.
+The SD Quattro uses an APS-C sensor with 19.6 MP in the top layer, while the SD Quattro H used an APS-H (1.35x crop) sensor with 25.5 MP in the top layer.
+The company claimed that the Foveon Quattro technology produced a level of detail equivalent to that of a Bayer sensor with twice the pixel count.

+Sigma fp

+In July 2019, Sigma announced the Sigma fp, a small form-factor, 24.6MP full-frame mirrorless camera.
+At the time of launch it was the world's smallest.
+This was followed by the FP-L in 2021 with a 61mp sensor.
+Both cameras were able to shoot up to 14-bit RAW video.